drrrho/net-async-webservice-lxd/README.md

                                         timeout  => 30,
                                       } );

+    That HASH ref also follows the structure outlined in the specification for that particular endpoint.

     How a specific object is addressed, is detailed in each method below; usually you provide a `name`, `id`, `fingerprint`, or similar.
 You may also have to provide a `project`, if not being the _default project_.

-    That HASH ref also follows the structure outlined in the specification for that particular endpoint.

-- Methods named like a type of server object (e.g. `certificates`) normally return a list of identifiers for such objects.
+- Methods named like a plural of type of server object (e.g. `certificates`) normally return a list of identifiers for such objects.
 - Many methods request changes in the LXD server.
 The names are taken from the specification, but are adapted to better reflect what is intended:
     - Methods which change the state of the remote object usually are called `modify`\__something_.